 Cobb Salad is a healthy protein filled dinner idea full of delicious meats and veggies.

-Our cobb salad recipe is pretty classic using the traditional three proteins and salad veggies and dressed with a red wine vinaigrette, but one of the great things about cobb salad is that you can add just about anything you like!
+Cobb salad is one of my favorite things to order at a restaurant.
+It’s great as a standalone meal or delicious with a big bowl of hot soup.
+I think it goes especially well with tomato soup.
+This recipe is pretty classic using three proteins and salad veggies and dressed with a red wine vinaigrette, but one of the great things about cobb salad is that you can add just about anything you like!

 Cobb Salad Ingredients